PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-1.md

 ---
 series: tonto
-title: "Examining Young Earth Creation Claims for Colorado's Tonto Group"
+title: Examining Young Earth Creation Claims About the Grand Canyon
 description: Assessing whether the geology of the Grand Canyon is consistent with rapid formation under a young Earth, global flood model.
 authors:
 - Stephen Mitchell